 We average 120 to 150 campers ages 7 through 16 and 80 staff members.
 Eight to ten campers and two or three counselors live in each cabin.

-Camp Shohola is an accredited member of the American Camp Association (ACA), which inspects safety, cleanliness, and programs on a regular basis.
+Camp Shohola is an accredited member of the American Camp Association (ACA), which inspects safety, cleanliness, procedures and programs on a regular basis.
 We are also inspected and licensed annually by the Commonwealth of Pennsylvania for drinking water, public bathing facilities, and food service.

 WHERE DO YOUR CAMPERS COME FROM?